kensiprell/ktorio.github.io/quickstart/zfaq.md

 ## I get an infinite redirect when using the `HttpsRedirect` feature
 {: #infinite-redirect }

 The most probable cause is that your backend is behind a reverse-proxy or a load balancer, and the reverse-proxy is making normal HTTP requests to your backend.
 Therefore, the HttpsRedirect feature inside your Ktor backend believes that it is a normal HTTP request and responds with the redirect.

-Normally, reverse-proxies send some headers describing the original request (like it was https or the original IP address), and there is the feature [`XForwardedHeaderSupport`](/servers/features/forward-headers.html) to parse those headers so the [`HttpsRedirect`](/servers/features/https-redirect.html) feature knows that the original request was HTTPS.
+Normally, reverse-proxies send some headers describing the original request (like it was https or the original IP address).
+The feature [`XForwardedHeaderSupport`](/servers/features/forward-headers.html) can parse those headers so the [`HttpsRedirect`](/servers/features/https-redirect.html) feature knows that the original request was HTTPS.

 ## I get a `UnsafeHeaderException: Header Content is controlled by the engine and cannot be set explicitly` exception